 One of several boulder fields on the way up to the ridge.

 After hiking for quite some time, open spaces finally begin to emerge.
-Sentry Mountain and the North Ridge of Ptolemy are in the centre and Island Ridge is in the foreground to the right of centre.
-The communications tower on the summit of Crowsnest Ridge can be seen on the right.
+Sentry Mountain and the North Ridge of Ptolemy are in the centre, while Island Ridge is in the foreground to the right of centre.
+The communications tower on the summit of Crowsnest Ridge can be seen on the left.

 Jeff makes his way up yet another boulder field.
 Loop Ridge is in the background.